Weyl Calculus on Graded Groups: Preliminaries

 \subsection{The group Fourier transform}

-The Fourier transform $\F$ on general graded groups $G$, formally defined by \eqref{eq:GFT}, has proven to be the appropriate tool to define a Kohn-Nirenberg quantization scheme and to define H\"{o}rmander symbol classes in such a way that many well-known results from the Abelian graded group $G = \R^n$ could be extended to general graded $G$, see~\cite{FR}.
-In the following we recall a few essential properties of the Fourier transform as well as some tools crucially related to the appropriate use of $\F$.
-Among them are two non-commutative $L^p$-spaces on the unitary dual $\Ghat$, which are of particular importance for the Kohn-Nirenberg calculus~\cite{FR} and, a fortiori, for the $\tau$-calculus developed in this paper: the Hilbert space $L^2(\Ghat)$ and the von Neumann algebra $L^\infty(\Ghat)$.
+In the following we recall a few essential properties of the Fourier transform as well as some crucially related notions.
+Among them are two noncommutative $L^p$-spaces on the unitary dual $\Ghat$, which are of particular importance for the Kohn-Nirenberg calculus~\cite{FR} and, a fortiori, for the $\tau$-calculus developed in this paper: the Hilbert space $L^2(\Ghat)$ and the von Neumann algebra $L^\infty(\Ghat)$.

 To discuss these spaces, however, we need to equip $\Ghat$ with a suitable topology, namely one that generates the $\sigma$-algebra of Borel sets which is used to prove the Fourier inversion and Plancherel theorems, the so-called Mackey Borel structure.
 Following the mainstream convention, we always assume that $\Ghat$ is equipped with the so-called Fell topology.
 The resulting topological space $\Ghat$ is generally $(T_0)$ but not Hausdorff.
+(More more details we refer to, e.g., \cite[Ch.~18]{Di77} and \cite[Ch.~7]{FollAHA}.)

 Thus, viewing $\Ghat$ as a topological space, the space $L^2(\Ghat)$ can be defined as a direct integral Hilbert space which arises from the Fourier inversion formula for Schwartz functions: for every $f \in \SC(G)$ the Fourier transform $\widehat{f}$ is a field of Hilbert-Schmidt operators $\widehat{f}(\pi)$ on $\RS$ which is measurable with respect to the Mackey-Borel structure.
-Moreover, there exists a measure $\mu$ on $\Ghat$ such that the inversion formula~\eqref{eq:IF_GFT} holds for all $x \in G$.
+Moreover, there exists a measure $\mu$ on $\Ghat$, the so-called Plancherel measure, such that the inversion formula~\eqref{eq:IF_GFT} holds for all $x \in G$ and such that, for $f \in \SC(G)$, the Plancherel formula

+holds.
 This identity is crucial for a rigorous version of the quantization formula~\eqref{eq:tau_quant_G} once we know that the integral converges for certain symbol classes.
-Another crucial identity for $f \in \SC(G)$, the Plancherel formula

-is a consequence of \eqref{eq:IF_GFT}.
-Moreover, the restriction of $\F$ to $\SC(G) \subseteq L^1(G) \cap L^2(G)$ extends uniquely to a unitary isomorphism from $L^2(G)$ onto the direct integral Hilbert space of measurable fields of Hilbert-Schmidt operators
+In addition, the restriction of $\F$ to $\SC(G) \subseteq L^1(G) \cap L^2(G)$ extends uniquely to a unitary isomorphism from $L^2(G)$ onto the direct integral Hilbert space of measurable fields of Hilbert-Schmidt operators

 Note that its elements are the equivalence classes of such fields determined up to measure zero and unitary equivalence of $\pi \in [\pi] \in \Ghat$.
 The unitary isomorphism from $L^2(G)$ to $L^2(\Ghat)$ is called the Plancherel transform and its existence implies that the measure $\mu$, called the Plancherel measure on $\Ghat$, is uniquely determined.